PrathamReddy55/Finals/README.md

 **Weather Page**

 This page was adapted from the weather app that we created in class.
 Now, it just looks at Williamsburg as opposed to options.

+**Styles Page**
+We understood in order to make our website look good it was going to take a lot of work.
+With that being said, ChatGPT suggested we add classNames, almost at the end of every html/dash addition.
+By doing this, we are able to control every aspect of the website.
+In order to make sure we were heading down the right direction, we contacted Pratham's friend, a CS major, to make sure our reasoning was correct, which he did.
+From here, we split up the styles sheet into 4 equal parts, where each of us added in font color, display types, and many other additions we added in class.
+Now, I will outline the parts where ChatGPT helped us come up with new ideas and improve our layout.

+- z-index - for stacking content
+- text-shadow
+- transition - similar to a gradient
+- uploading pictures to the background i.e. the title page
+- box-shadow
+- flex-direction - allows restaurants to be listed horizontal
+- grid-template-columns - allows restaurants to be listed horizontal
+- animation
+- @keyframes - allows for animations
+- overflow
+- object fit

+These are all the functions that ChatGPT helped us add to our layout to make the website more visually appealing.
+I added small defintions for the user to see, so they can get a basic understanding of what each one does.
+Some of them do not have a definition because in the code it is trivial to how it is being used. i.e. text shadow adds a shadow to the text.

+**Other**
+Important to note, we did use AI to help us format and include necessary information for this ReadMe file.
+We did not want to leave out information, so ChatGPT did guide us to including important information.